Kp0c/tic-tac-toe-rtc/README.md

 - Make move and sync it with the opponent
 - Win/loss/draw message
 - Randomly decide who goes first
+- Show who plays what and whose turn is right now

 ## How to run
 1. Clone the repo